 - Identity transform (synced events show your email as organizer)

-- Supports up to 3 calendars (Personal) or 8 calendars (Professional)
+- Supports unlimited calendars; up to 3 sync pairs (Personal) or 8 sync pairs (Professional)

 - 21-day free trial with full feature access